tcheukueppoo/maat/docs/maat.md

 ## Single character delimiters

-We also have a restricted set of single character delimiters to represent quoted values and regex operators.
+We also have a restricted set of single character delimiters for quoted values and regex operators.

 ```
-/ | % "  '
+/ `` | % " ' , $ !
 ```

 ### Examples